FramedYannick/Thesis-Source-Code/Readme.md

 It will prompt you to override the current database if one is present.
 ```
 **The database will only load experiments who end on a 2 as a number; and will load the 1st processing data.**
+**If a number 3 is present (such as 22 and 23), 23 will be seen as an update to 22 and 23 will be loaded instead.**

 #### Get a green experiment status
 This can be done by browsing to your experiments processed folder location.
 Ensure the **SAMPLES.txt** file is present and you will get a blue status.